Skip to content

 With a slight delay, I arrived in Inverurie, where I had a couple of beers in the local BrewDog, conveniently located right next to the bus station.
 There I got on the Watermill Coach that would get me to Ellon.

-Those who know me—or beer—immediately realise that is where the main BrewDog brewery is, and the DogTap attached to it.
+Those who know me—or beer—immediately realise Ellon is where the main BrewDog brewery is, and the DogTap attached to it.
 Since my stay in Inverurie was too short to have lunch—especially after my train had a slight delay—I had my All the Meats Sub and some dragon fries at DogTap

-After boarding, I made myself comfortable in my room, had a curry for dinner in the Magnus lounge, and then joined the other hashers again for some beers.
+After boarding, I made myself comfortable in my room, had a curry for dinner in the Magnus Lounge, and then joined the other hashers again for some beers.
 When I finally decided to go to bed, it was still light outside…

 FyneFest Trip – Day 9